rafaelchiti/sweetCheckbox/README.md

 Why another plugin for simulating a checkbox?
 - First because we needed this particular style and components/plugins outside were to complex for styling.
 - Second, we only needed a nice style not a complex and huge API or methods with lot of configuration.
 And the most important we wanted to stick to the way that a checkbox behave, instead of calling special API methods for checking it or unchecking it.
+- After styling the checkbox you will continue to have an input type checkbox on your html, it will be submitted when sending a form and do all the common things a checkbox would do.
+You can trigger a click on the checkbox and the plugin will update the styled checkbox as well, so you don't need to call a method on the plugin to interact with the checkbox.

 ## How?